ColinSmith14/agv_gui/amr_v4_qt/README.md

 uic -o ~amr_v4_cont/src/amr_v4_qt/include/ui_main_screen.h main_screen.ui
 ```
 # Coding the UI
-In order to alter UI elements in the code you need to setup the UI file as a class in cpp.
+In order to alter UI elements in the code you need to setup the UI file as a class in c++.
 You do this with the following header and cpp fles (example):

 main_screen.h
 ```C++